huggingface/blog/speecht5.md

 This outputs a tensor of shape (140, 80) containing a log mel spectrogram.
 The first dimension is the sequence length, and it may vary between runs as the speech decoder pre-net always applies dropout to the input sequence.
 This adds a bit of random variability to the generated speech.

 To convert the predicted log mel spectrogram into an actual speech waveform, we need a **vocoder**.
-In theory you can use any vocoder that works on 80-bin mel spectrograms, but for convenience we’ve provided one in Transformers that is based on HiFi-GAN.
+In theory, you can use any vocoder that works on 80-bin mel spectrograms, but for convenience, we’ve provided one in Transformers based on HiFi-GAN.
 The [weights for this vocoder](https://huggingface.co/mechanicalsea/speecht5-tts), as well as the weights for the fine-tuned TTS model, were kindly provided by the original authors of SpeechT5.

 Loading the vocoder is as easy as any other 🤗 Transformers model.